Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$

 \section{Proof of Theorem}

-In this chapter we prove the main theorem. \begin{theorem*} For any compact Riemannian 2-orbifold homeomrophic to $S^2$, denoted by $\mathcal{O}$, $l(\mathcal{O})\le 4D(\mathcal{O})$, where $l(\mathcal{O})$ is the length of the shortest non-trivial closed orbifold geodesic, and $D(\mathcal{O})$ is the diameter. \end{theorem*} The idea of the proof is the following: Using topological property of simply compact Riemannian 2-orbifolds, we construct a family of ordered piecewise-geodesic orbifold 1-cycle with 2 segments with length bounded above by $4D(\mathcal{O})$.
-Assume the length of the shortest geodesic $l(\mathcal{O})$ is greater than $4D(\mathcal{O})$, by deformation results of the last chapter, we can homotope the family of 1-cycles to a fixed point on $|\mathcal{O}|$.
-This turns out to be contradictory to the topological property we started with, proving that $l(\mathcal{O})\le 4D(\mathcal{O})$.
+In this section we prove the main theorem. \begin{theorem*} For any compact Riemannian 2-orbifold homeomrophic to $S^2$, denoted by $\mathcal{O}$, $l(\mathcal{O})\le 4D(\mathcal{O})$, where $l(\mathcal{O})$ is the length of the shortest non-trivial closed orbifold geodesic, and $D(\mathcal{O})$ is the diameter. \end{theorem*} The idea of the proof is the following: Using topological property of Riemannian 2-orbifolds homeomorphic to $S^2$, we construct a family of non-contractible ordered piecewise-geodesic orbifold 1-cycles no longer than $4D(\mathcal{O})$.
+Assume the length of the shortest geodesic $l(\mathcal{O})$ is greater than $4D(\mathcal{O})$, by deformation results of the last chapter, we can homotope the family of 1-cycles to a fixed point on $|\mathcal{O}|$, which contradicts the non-contractibility of the family.